streamerd/iroha/docs/iroha_network.md

-# How to run peerService of N iroha nodes?
+# How to run_grpc peerService of N iroha nodes?

 1. Make sure you have the latest `iroha-docker` image: